ktsn/vuex-local/README.md

 ## Example

-First, you have to install vuex-local for Vue.js. vuex-local can receive `namespace` option to specify where to register all local modules.
+First, you have to install vuex-local for Vue.js. vuex-local can receive `parentModulePath` option to specify where to register all local modules.

 ```js
 // store.js